 14. Visit the Garden District

 If all the party activity is not for you, here is a great reason to visit New Orleans.
 A short distance away from the typical New Orleans tourist areas you’ll find the calmer and pretty Garden District.
 Oak-shaded streets provide a respite from the sun along this district combining housing and businesses.
 Along St. Charles Avenue, historic mansions proudly display the city’s Mardi Gras colors from balconies and porches.
 Make your way to Magazine Street for boutique and fine dining.
 The Garden District celebrates the historical architecture of the South.
 Home to the beautiful The Columns hotel and the well-reputed restaurant Commander’s Palace, this neighborhood elevates your New Orleans experience can be enjoyed in a less hectic environment compared to the French Quarter.
+You can find some fabulous Airbnb stays in the Garden District too!

 15. Dance in the streets.

 In New Orleans, music surrounds visitors at most locations.
-Whether you like dueling pianos or the live music stages at the bar, one thing that is uniquely New Orleans are the regular performers in the streets.
+Whether you like dueling pianos or the live music stages at the bar, one thing that is uniquely New Orleans is the regular performers in the streets.
 While some jazz bands are sponsored by various groups in the city, it seems that musicians enjoy sharing their talents with the rest of us.
 Join in!
 You’ll find crowds following in the streets and you should too!

 16. Ride a paddleboat down the river.